vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ...ly, I would like to thank Taylor Johnson who not only built the control box of the terbinator but also .

+Additionally I would like to thank Jonathan Morrell the creator of the CURIE python package...

 Irrations were peformed conducted by Dr. Todd Barnhart and Dr. John Engle, I would like to thank the cycltron gang at uw madison who .